awsdocs/amazon-redshift-developer-guide/doc_source/r_DATE_PART_YEAR.md

 ## Examples<a name="r_DATE_PART_YEAR-examples"></a>

-The following example extracts the year from the CALDATE column:
+The following example extracts the year from the CALDATE column\.

 ```
 select caldate, date_part_year(caldate)